 Yes No

-If the information needs to be converted to other formats, how is this done?
+If the information need to be converted to other formats, how is this done?

-Is there further demands that need to be satisfied for the information to be opened.
+Is there further needs that need to be satisfied for the information to be opened up?

 2. Develop useful metadata

 Fill in the parts of the checklist for metadata in the capacity you can.
 This should be done in cooperation with the operation and the specialist administrator.